Canadian PM's wife has recovered from coronavirus illness

 The prime minister suggested Saturday that he would continue to work from home to set an example for Canadians who are being asked to stay at home.

+Ontario, Canada's most populous province, meanwhile, said Saturday that it is prohibiting gatherings of five people or more.
+The order was effective immediately and replaced one that prohibited public events of over 50 people.
+It does not apply to households with five or more people, and funerals will be permitted with up to 10 people at one time.

+Ontario Premier Doug Ford said if the virus is to be stopped, extraordinary measures are needed to ensure physical distancing.
+The province has already closed all nonessential services.

-Canada has more than 5,616 confirmed cases, including 61 deaths.
-About 445 have recovered.
+Canada has more than 5,616 confirmed coronavirus cases, including 61 deaths.
+About 445 people have recovered.